nsbgn/swayq/README.md

-# i3q / swayq
+# swayq

 *This application is still rough around the edges and interfaces may change without warning.*

-Fast and concise scripting for [i3] and [Sway]!
-The `i3q` application adds internal functions corresponding to i3's [IPC spec][ipc] on top of [`gojq`][gojq], such as `ipc::subscribe` and `ipc::run_command`.
+`swayq` provides fast and concise scripting for [i3] and [Sway]!
+The tool internal functions corresponding to i3's [IPC spec][ipc] on top of [`gojq`][gojq], such as `ipc::subscribe` and `ipc::run_command`.

-The application comes [bundled](./modules/) with scripts to achieve some useful behaviour, such as seamless and configurable dynamic tiling.
+It comes [bundled](./modules/) with scripts to achieve useful behaviour, such as seamless and configurable dynamic tiling.

 ## Rationale